-To detect the Cherenkov light emitted in the visible wavelength range, Hamamatsu multi-anode photomultiplier tubes (MaPMTs) were chosen for their high quantum efficiency in the visible and near ultraviolet (UV) regions, their fast response, and the required spatial resolution.
+To detect the Cherenkov light emitted in the visible wavelength range, Hamamatsu Multi-Anode PhotoMultipliers Tubes (MaPMTs) were chosen for their high quantum efficiency in the visible and near ultraviolet (UV) regions, their fast response, and the required spatial resolution.
 Since the RICH detector must fit into the original CLAS12 Forward Carriage, there were several constraints imposed upon its design.
-Each sector requires a projective geometry, limited depth of 1.2 m, and ~4.5 m2 entrance windows.
+Each sector required a projective geometry, limited depth of 1.2 m, and ~4.5 m2 entrance windows.
 Simulation studies favored a hybrid imaging Cherenkov detector design incorporating aerogel radiators, visible light photon detectors, and a focusing mirror system.
-The focusing mirror system is used to reduce the detection area instrumented by the photon detectors to ~1 m2 per sector, minimizing costs and influence on the downstream FTOF and Electromagnetic Calorimeter [5] systems.
-Depending upon the incident particle track polar angle, Cherenkov light is either imaged directly or after one or more reflections and passes through the aerogel.
+The focusing mirror system is used to reduce the detection area instrumented by the photon detectors to $\sim 1 \text{ m}^2$ per sector, minimizing costs and influence on the Forward Time-of-Flight and electromagnetic calorimeter [5] systems.
+Depending upon the incident particle track angle, Cherenkov light is either imaged directly or after one or more reflections and passes through the aerogel.
 Figure 3 shows a schematic view of two examples of direct imaging and imaging after multiple reflections.
 Such a peculiar hybrid-optics design is an innovative solution that has been successfully validated with a test-beam campaign [6].

-The RICH detector replaces two sectors of the existing gas Low Threshold Cherenkov detector (LTCC), which is located at a 5-m distance from the beam-target interaction point.
+The RICH detector replaces two sectors of the existing gas Low Threshold Cherenkov detector (LTCC), which is located at a 5 m distance from the beam-target interaction point.
 The first RICH module was designed while the CLAS12 spectrometer was already under construction and, as a consequence, it had to cover the same large area to match the trapezoidal shape of the LTCC sector.
 This resulted in several challenging requirements for the mechanical structure.
-The guiding principles are to minimize the material budget inside the acceptance and to limit the impact on the downstream detectors, ensuring at the same time the rigidity of the structure imposed by the optical requirements.
-Therefore, light materials, in particular carbon fiber, are chosen for the most of the elements inside the CLAS12 acceptance.
+The guiding principles were to minimize the material budget inside the acceptance and to limit the impact on the downstream detectors, ensuring at the same time the rigidity of the structure imposed by the optical requirements.
+Therefore, light materials, in particular carbon fiber, were largely utilized for all elements inside the CLAS12 acceptance.
 For all the parts with large dimensions, the sandwich technique, in which two thin solid skins are glued together on a thick honeycomb core, was also used.
 This technique indeed combines high stiffness with substantial weight reduction, resulting in a total weight of the detector of about 900 kg, ~30% lower than the LTCC.